aplage/Project-Assigment-Get-Cleaning-Data-Coursera/CodeBook.md

 Then, descriptive activity names were creted to name the activities in the data set.
 Their meanings are shown in the Varibles and Description section.

-Appropriately labelling of the data set with descriptive variable names

-variableNames <- c(names(testtrainfull)[1:3],features$features)
-names(testtrainfull) <- variableNames

-# 1b The Merged data set testtrainfull now has descriptive varible names.
+Appropriately labelling of the data set with descriptive variable names was done.
+The Merged data set testtrainfull now has descriptive varible names.

-# 2 Extracting only the measurements on the mean and standard deviation for each measurement.
+Only the measurements on the mean and standard deviation for each measurement were, then extracted.

-testtrain <- testtrainfull[featureindex]

-# From the data set in step 4, a second, independent tidy data set was created
-# with the average of each variable for each activity and each subject.
+From the data set previously prepared, a second, independent tidy data set was created with the average of each variable for each activity and each subject, the SubjectActivity data set.

-testtrain %>%
-     mutate(SubjectActivity = interaction(Subject, Activity, drop = TRUE)) %>%
-     select(-Subject, -CodeActivity, -Activity) %>%
-     group_by(SubjectActivity) %>%
-     summarize_each(funs(mean)) -> SubjectActivity

-# Saving the tidy data set created.
+Tthe created tidy data set was saved to "SubjectActivity.txt".

-write.table(SubjectActivity, file = "SubjectActivity.txt", row.name=FALSE)

-#end of the script

 ## Variables and Description